Ayehu/custom-activities/SharePoint/SharepointDownloadFile/README.md

-## SharePointListSiteOwner - Retrieves the Owner of a Sharepoint site.
+## SharepointDownloadFile - Download a file from Sharepoint site.

 ##### DLL's to reference
 Microsoft.SharePoint.Client.dll